HPCSYSPROS/CFP18/README.md

-HPC Systems Professionals Workshop(HPCSYSPROS18) Call For Papers (and artifacts)
+HPC Systems Professionals Workshop (HPCSYSPROS18) Call For Papers (and artifacts)
 ---------------
-HPCSYSPROS 18 is held in conjunction with SC18: The International Conference on High Performance Computing, Networking, Storage and Analysis.
+HPCSYSPROS18 is held in conjunction with SC18: The International Conference on High Performance Computing, Networking, Storage and Analysis.

 Submission Deadline - August 20th

-Contact: contact@hpcsyspros.org
-Workshop Website: http://hpcsyspros.org/
-Submissions Website:  http://hpcsyspros.org/submit

 Supercomputing systems present complex challenges to personnel who design, deploy and maintain these systems.
 Standing up these systems and keeping them running require novel solutions that are unique to high performance computing.
 The success of any supercomputing center depends on stable and reliable systems, and HPC Systems Professionals are crucial to that success.

 The Third Annual HPC Systems Professionals Workshop will bring together systems administrators, systems architects, and systems analysts in order to share best practices, discuss cutting-edge technologies, and advance the state-of-the-practice for HPC systems.
 This year we will change the format of submissions as well as the submission timeline.
 While papers will still be suitable for submission we will also be opening the submission proccess to a few different types of artifacts in an effort to align the submissions with the professional discipline of HPC Systems.

+Contact: contact@hpcsyspros.org
+Workshop Website: http://hpcsyspros.org/
+Submissions Website:  http://hpcsyspros.org/submit

 Topics of Interest
 ---------------